appsmithorg/appsmith-docs/website/docs/reference/widgets/json-form.md

   );
 ```

-To trigger this insert query, you can set the `onSubmit` event of the submit button to run the insert query.
+To trigger this insert query, you can set the `onSubmit` event of the **Submit** button on the JSON Form.

 ## Properties